-BSc (Econ) (London), BA, MPhil, PhD (Cambridge)
+BSc (Econ) (London), MA, MPhil, PhD

-- Assistant Undergraduate Tutor
+- Assistant Tutor (Undergraduates)

-Carol Atack works on classical Greek political thought and intellectual history.
+Dr Carol Atack works on classical Greek political thought and intellectual history.

 She holds a PhD in Classics from the University of Cambridge (2014), and undergraduate degrees in Classics (Cambridge) and Government (London School of Economics).
 Carol has held teaching positions in ancient history and classical literature at the University of Warwick and St Hugh’s College, University of Oxford.

-Carol has published several articles and book chapters on topics in Greek political thought, including Plato’s model of history in the Laws, political thought in the pseudo-Platonic letters, Aristotle’s thought on kingship, and Foucault on Plato on frank speech.
-She serves as associate editor for Greek political thought has been published as The Discourse of Kingship in Classical Greece (Routledge, 2019).
+Dr Carol Atack has published several articles and book chapters on topics in Greek political thought, including Plato’s model of history in the Laws, political thought in the pseudo-Platonic letters, Aristotle’s thought on kingship, and Foucault on Plato on frank speech.
+Her PhD research on monarchy in Greek political thought has been published as The Discourse of Kingship in Classical Greece (Routledge, 2019).

 Her current research continues her work on fourth-century Greek political thought, with a particular focus on the political and ethical thought of Plato and Xenophon.
-She was recently a post-doctoral researcher on the ‘Anachronism and Antiquity’ project at Oxford, contributing to the monograph Anachronism and Antiquity (written with Tim Rood and Tom Phillips; forthcoming 2020, Bloomsbury), and preparing a monograph on the temporality of Platonic dialogue.
+She was recently a post-doctoral researcher on the ‘Anachronism and Antiquity’ project at Oxford, contributing to the monograph Anachronism and Antiquity (written with Tim Rood and Tom Phillips; 2020, Bloomsbury), and is preparing a monograph on the temporality of Platonic dialogue.